- Learning to walk is a major physical milestone for babies and typically occurs between nine and 15 months of age.

 Walking is all about confidence and balance.
-So the best way to help your little one is by praising and encouraging him every time he tries to walk.
-His first steps will mean a lot to him so when he reaches this monumental milestone, make sure to make a big deal about it and celebrate it with your toddler.
+The best way to help your little one is by praising and encouraging him every time he tries to walk.
+His first steps will mean a lot to him, so when he reaches this monumental milestone, make sure to make a big deal about it and celebrate it with your toddler.

 You can find tons of activities in Kinedu to encourage and practice this skill!
-Remember practice makes perfect, so the more he practices the better he will become, and before you know it he will almost be running around!
+Remember, practice makes perfect; the more he practices, the better he will become.
+Before you know it, he will almost be running around!

 Here’s one of our incredible activities: